tmdc-io/whitepapers/blogs/01-nilus-introduction/README.md

 **Authors:** Darpan Vyas, Rakesh Vishvakarma, Darshan Ajmera <br/>
 **Date:** August 11, 2025

 If you've worked on data platforms lately, you've felt the squeeze: more sources, tighter SLAs, and higher expectations around governance and cost.
-The outcome is predictable—fragile ingestion scripts, expensive full refreshes, and long tail "one-off" jobs that become permanent.
+The outcome is predictable - fragile ingestion scripts, expensive full refreshes, and long tail "one-off" jobs that become permanent.
 Nilus was built for this world.

-Nilus is a developer-friendly EL/ELT layer that reliably moves data, metadata, and query/audit logs from anywhere to your warehouse or lakehouse—with first-class observability.
+Nilus is a developer-friendly EL/ELT layer that reliably moves data, metadata, and query/audit logs from anywhere to your warehouse or lakehouse - with first-class observability.
 It's designed by [The Modern Data Company](https://themoderndatacompany.com/index.html) and runs on [DataOS](https://www.themoderndatacompany.com/dataos), a converged data platform that brings software engineering discipline to data products ([DataOS documentation](https://dataos.info/)).
 This aligns with the [Converged Data Platform](https://www.gartner.com/en/documents/6329547) model described by Gartner.

 ## The challenge: modern data integration at scale

 Real platforms face three fundamental pressures that traditional ETL tools struggle to address:

-**Source sprawl and complexity.** Teams need to ingest from SQL databases, SaaS APIs, log files, message streams, and change data capture (CDC)—each with unique authentication, pagination, schemas, and rate limits.
+**Source sprawl and complexity.** Teams need to ingest from SQL databases, SaaS APIs, log files, message streams, and change data capture (CDC) - each with unique authentication, pagination, schemas, and rate limits.
 They also need metadata for catalogs and query/audit logs for governance, not just row data.

 **Cost and performance constraints.** Full refreshes don't scale economically.
 Incremental loading and CDC are essential to hit SLAs while controlling compute and egress costs.
 But most teams lack the engineering bandwidth to implement these patterns reliably across dozens of sources.

 **Operational complexity.** Pipelines are production software.
-Teams need metrics, run history, health endpoints, and structured error handling—so operations are boring (in the best possible way).
+Teams need metrics, run history, health endpoints, and structured error handling - so operations are boring (in the best possible way).
 Without standardized telemetry and APIs, incident response and capacity planning suffer.

 ```mermaid
 graph LR